| All

 per square foot (psf).
 Subsequently, all but one option to purchase units in

+the project were exercised, SPH said.
 The one 'unclaimed' unit was sold last

 week at above the average price, SPH said.
 The company did not reveal the